dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 With this API user can login in Dena Platform.
 After user successfully login then in subsequent request access token should be included in the request.

-Return: Logined user information except password.
+Return: Logged in user information except password.

 Method: POST